 Sanskrit: Salamba Bhujangasana

-1. Begin this variation by lying down on your stomach, legs expenses.
+1. Begin this variation by lying down on your stomach, legs expanded.

 2. Place your elbows on the sides of your chest with the forearms parallel with one another.
 Then gently lift your chest and drop the weight to your elbows.
 Let your neck and head soften.